Contribute#

-We absolutely welcome any code contributions and we hope that this guide will facilitate an understanding of the PyACP code repository.
-It is important to note that while the PyACP software package is maintained by ANSYS and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this software a useful tool for all users.
+We absolutely welcome all code contributions and hope that this guide facilitates an understanding of the PyACP code repository.
+It is important to note that while the PyACP software package is maintained by Ansys and any submissions are reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this software a useful tool for all users.
 As such, we welcome and encourage any questions or submissions to this repository.

-• Reporting a bug or suggesting a feature
+• Report a bug or suggest a feature.

-• Giving feedback or making suggestions for improving the documentation
+• Give feedback or make suggestions for improving the documentation.

-• Submitting a pull request to fix a bug or add a feature
+• Submit a pull request to fix a bug or add a feature.

-• Reporting your use case, and how PyACP helped you or what is still missing
+• Report your use case, explain how PyACP has helped you, or indicate what features are still missing.

-For feedback, suggestions, or bug reports, please open an issue on the PyACP GitHub repository.
-For code changes or documentation improvements, please open a pull request.
+For feedback, suggestions, or bug reports, open an issue on the PyACP GitHub repository.
+For code changes or documentation improvements, open a pull request.

 Development Setup#